Medicare presentation is July 12

-The Aging & Disability Resource Center of Eagle Country – Baraboo/Sauk County will hold a free presentation, “I’m Medicare Eligible/Turning 65: Now What?” on Tuesday, July 12th at 4:30 p.m. in Room B30 at the Sauk County West Square Building, 505 Broadway in Baraboo.
+The Aging & Disability Resource Center of Eagle Country – Baraboo/Sauk County will hold a free presentation, “I’m Medicare Eligible/Turning 65: Now What?” at 4:30 p.m.
+Tuesday in Room B30 at the Sauk County West Square Building, 505 Broadway in Baraboo.
 The presentation is tailored to people considering retirement, turning 65, or starting Medicare.

 Participants will learn about the basics of Social Security and Medicare parts A, B, C and D. Elder Benefit Specialists will help participants make informed decisions about their Medicare options.